njahn82/elsevier_hybrid_invoicing/analysis/results.md

 Elsevier also issued DOIs to non-scholarly journal content including table of contents and list of reviewers, we excluded these records using Unpaywall’s paratext recognition approach.\[1\] They account for about 2.5% of DOIs registered by Crossref.
+Moreover, we focused on articles published in regular issues.

 On 23 May 2020, Elsevier APC pricing list comprised 1,982 journals that supported the hybrid model.
 Of those, 1,765 hybrid journals published at least one open access article under a Creative Commons license between 2015 and 2019, corresponding to about 89% of journal titles in Elsevier’s hybrid journal portfolio.
-At the same time, 11% of hybrid journals did not published an open access article.

-*Number and percentage of immediate open access articles per hybrid journal*

-Overall, 1,765 hybrid journals provided immediate open access to 85,185 articles between 2015 and 2019.
-The total share of hybrid open access in the publication volume of Elsevier journals was 3.2%.
+These journals published a total of 71,930 immediate open access articles between 2015 and 2019, corresponding to a share of 2.9%.
 Table present the high-level findings by year, illustrating a moderate growth in hybrid open access.
-Although the number of hybrid journals with at least one open access article remained somehow constant, the number of open access articles rose substantially from 13,308 (2015) to 21,873 (2019).
-However, the overall uptake of open access in Elsevier’s hybrid journal portfolio grew slowly from 2.8% (2015) to 3.7% (2019), because the number of articles published also increased during this five-years period.
+Although the number of hybrid journals with at least one open access article remained somehow constant, the number of open access articles rose substantially from 10,678 in 2015 to 19,345 in 2019.
+However, the overall uptake of open access in Elsevier’s hybrid journal portfolio grew slowly from 2.4% to 3.4%, because the number of articles published also increased during this five-years period.

 <!--html_preserve-->